eppl-erau-db/amigo_ros2/README.md

 If you need more terminals attached to the container, run the same command in each new terminal as needed.

-## Navigation Deployment: Pose-oriented Navigation
+## Navigation Deployment: Pose-Oriented Navigation

-### Mapping Launch: Construct a 2D Map and Log Poses
+### Constructing a 2D Map and Logging Poses

 #### Mapping:
 Launch a [terminal](#post-reboot-andor-post-startup-procedure) in the container and source ROS.
 Begin by manually driving the robot to create a 2D map of the area using a tool like Slam Toolbox(used here).
 This map serves as the foundation for the robot's navigation.